 * If an athlete was injured and withdrew, think Sara Sigmundsdottir, then they were not considered in our modeling.

-We took the lessons learned and did our best to replicate and expand them to fit this new Sanctional season.
+We took the lessons learned and did our best to replicate and expand them to fit the new 2019 Sanctional season.
 The major ideas were:

 1. Unsurprisingly, consistent elite performance is the best single predictor of future success.
 However, simply averaging past performance does not do a great job of isolating underlying ability and predicting Games performance.
 This is because an athlete’s weaker performances can be discarded and only their top performances considered.
 Especially if the athlete has an extensive competition history.
 Many things like injury or illness, choosing not to peak for a certain event, an unfortunate workout in a condensed competition, or similar situation can derail an athlete.
-For the Games we assume that all athletes are peaking and bringing their best.
+Going into any competition this model will assume that all athletes are peaking and bringing their best.
 Therefore, only an athlete’s top 4 performances in the events previously listed are considered.

-2. Live competitions (think Regionals) have historically been a much better predictor of Games performance compared to the Open.
+2. Live competitions (think Regionals or Sanctionals) have historically been a much better predictor of Games performance compared to the Open.

 Similarly, prior Games performances were a better predictor than recent Open performance.
 In these power rankings it is assumed that Sanctionals are more similar to Regionals than the Open, as they are in-person competition and all that implies.